-6.2 Unix Platform
+5.2 Unix Platform

-mxODBC Zope DA binary packages for Unix only ship with the mx.ODBC.iODBC and mx.ODBC.unixODBC subpackages of mxODBC.
+mxODBC Zope DA binary packages for Unix only ship with the mx.ODBC.iODBC, mx.ODBC.unixODBC and mx.ODBC.DataDirect subpackages of mxODBC.

 The other database subpackages supported by mxODBC are not available in the mxODBC Zope DA.